Kong/docs.konghq.com/app/konnect/org-management/troubleshoot.md

 #### Solution
-This issue might happen if the authorization server is pulling in additional groups from third-party applications (for example, Google groups).
+This issue might happen if the authorization server is pulling in additional groups from third-party applications, for example, Google groups.

 An Okta administrator needs to duplicate the third-party groups and re-create them directly in Okta.
 They can do this by exporting the group